Children and rights in Ireland

 You cannot stand as a candidate in an election until you are at least 18 years of age.
 You must be:

-Unless you are or were married, you cannot enter a legally binding contract until you are aged 18.
+You cannot enter a legally binding contract until you are aged 18.
 The exception to this is contracts for necessaries and beneficial contracts of service which are in your best interests.
 Contracts for necessaries usually include contracts for food, clothing and lodging, but may also cover contracts for items connected with education and training such as school books and training uniforms.

 Beneficial contracts of service usually involve contracts for apprenticeships or contracts with agents or managers.
 These contracts of service are only enforceable if they are to your advantage and in your best interests.